 If flow is not established within 2 minutes, the pump should be primed through the suction line.
 Reinstall gauge or plug after purging is complete.

-5. LIGHT OIL - Back off the back pressure regulating valve and oil pump relief valve to allow circulation at a few pounds pressure with all oil being returned to the tank.
-Run this way until entrained air is expelled then slowly build up the oil pressure in the circulating loop to 100 PSIG by tightening up the springs in these same valves.
+4. LIGHT OIL - If No.2 light oil is used, back off the back pressure regulating valve and oil pump relief valve to allow circulation at a few pounds pressure with all oil being returned to the tank.
+Run this way until entrained air is expelled than slowly build up the oil pressure in the circulating loop to 100 PSIG by tightening up the springs in these same valves.